valeriocelletti/Lightstreamer-example-StockList-client-silverlight/README.md

 * Open the http://localhost:8080/Silverlight_StockListDemo_Basic/ in your favorite browser.

 ## Build

+To build your own version of the demo, instead of using the one provided in the deploy.zip file from the Install section above, follow these steps.

 Otherwise, in order to proceed with the build process of this demo, this project includes the following sub-folders:
 * /Source<br>